rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 * Scan past them to find live tuples
 * Keep them in your backup dumps

+> *To keep things simple, we’re assuming every update always creates a new physical version.
+In reality, Postgres has clever optimizations (HOT updates) that can avoid this*

 #### MVCC in Action
 Let's watch bloat happen in real-time.
 We'll update a single row multiple times and see what Postgres actually does on disk.